EolnMsuk/AntiDarkSword/README.md

 If an exploit requires JavaScript to trigger memory corruption or type confusion, this tweak mathematically prevents it from running at step zero.

 ## ⚠️ How the Protection Works (Allow-By-Default)
 To protect yourself, you must go into the tweak settings and explicitly **RESTRICT** the apps you want to lock down.
-You can do this manually by selecting specific apps, or by enabling the built-in **Auto Protect** tiers.
+You can do this manually by selecting specific apps, or by enabling the built-in **Preset Rules** tiers.

 *Note: Restricting an app means it will no longer be able to run interactive web elements.
 Web pages will still load text and images (HTML/CSS), but apps built with native UI like YouTube and Discord will continue to function normally.*